jsx/JSX/README.md

 WEB INTERFACE
 =======================

-A web interface, which compiles JSX source on browsers, is provided by the following commands.
+There's a web interface, which compiles JSX source on browsers.
+Type the following commands to use the web interface.

     # setup at the first time
     perl web/setup.pl